mirsujat/accessible-react-modal/README.md

   ```
   ### `modal must have props`
   - `id props` refers to the id of the modal
-  - `isOpen props` props determine wheter the modal is open or close state
+  - `isOpen props` props determine wheater the modal is open or close state
-  - label props must have a label props which is the first focusable element inside when the modal is open
+  - `label props` must have a label props which is the first focusable element inside when the modal is open
   - `focusAfterClose props` props is required, when modal close focus back to this element
   - `className="focusAfterClose"` an element must have this className which will receive focus after the modal is close, typically the button element which trigger the modal